astorfi/TensorFlow-World/docs/tutorials/3-neural_network/convolutiona_neural_network/convolutional_neural_network.rst

 ~~~~~~~~~~~~~

 The dropout is one of the most famous methods in order to prevent
 over-fitting.
-This operation randomly kills a portion of neuron to
+This operation randomly kills a portion of the neurons to
-stochastically force the neuron to learn more useful information.
+stochastically force the neurons to learn more useful information.
-Although the method is stochastic but it's been widely used in neural
+The method is stochastic and it's been widely used in neural
 network architecture and presented promising results.
 The dropout\_keep\_prob argument determines
 the portion of the neurons which remains untouched and will not be
-disables by the dropout layer.
-Moreover the flag is\_training is
+disabled by the dropout layer.
+Moreover, the flag is\_training is
-supposed to active and deactive the dropout layer which force the
-dropout to be **active** in the training phase and **deactivate** it in
+supposed to affect the dropout layer and force it to be **active** in the training phase and **deactive** in
 the test/evaluation phase.

 ~~~~~~~~~~~~~~~
 Embedding Layer
 ~~~~~~~~~~~~~~~

-Convolutional layers results a 4-dimensional tensor with dimensions as
+A Convolutional layer results in a 4-dimensional tensor with the dimensionality of
  [batch\_size, width, height, channel].
 As a result, the embedding layer
 combines all the channels except the first one indicating the batches.
 So the dimension of [batch\_size, width, height, channel] becomes
 [batch\_size, width x height x channel].
 This